 - Not awakened (in SWS/REM sleep, no response to external stimuli)

-- Partially became conscious during SWS but went back to sleep (zombie mode), and
+- Partially became conscious during SWS but went back to sleep (zombie mode)

 Among these 4 possibilities, option 4 has the highest chance to create an FA instance5.
-This procedure is a compelling approach because it takes advantage of REM sleep, the sleep stage where the most vivid dreaming occurs.
+This procedure is a compelling approach because it takes advantage of REM sleep, where the most vivid dreaming occurs.

 Can false awakening dreams get ugly?

 Although normal FA dreams are mild, some can be very disturbing when sleepers become conscious.
-Because of conflicting reports of different positive and negative FA dreams, FA dreams are classified into 2 different types, with type 1 being very casual and common, and type 2 being more unpleasant than type 13.
+Because of conflicting reports of different FA dreams, FA dreams contain 2 different types.
+Type 1 is very casual and common, while and type 2 is more unpleasant3.

-Type 1: The sleeper dreams that they wake up from their sleep, and continue their habitual routines to start the day (using monophasic sleep as an example).
+Type 1: The sleeper dreams that they wake up from their sleep.
+They however continue their habitual routines to start the day (using monophasic sleep as an example).
 No imagery from this layered dream appears to be disgusting or nightmare-fueled materials.
-The sleeper then finally rises from their slumber without feeling tense or fearful.
+Finally, the sleeper rises from their slumber without feeling tense or fearful.

-Type 2: Similar start as type 1, except that the atmosphere is tense, horrifying and potentially suffocating (e.g, waking up in a demonic dimension) with the appearance of ghostly beings or monsters, which is similar to sleep paralysis experiences.
+Type 2: Similar start as type 1.
+This is except that the atmosphere is tense, horrifying and potentially suffocating.
+For example, waking up in a demonic dimension with the appearance of ghostly beings or monsters.
+This in a way resembles sleep paralysis experiences.